promised-ai/redpoll-website/content/blog/sparsity.md

 This adds multiple additional steps just to get most models functioning at all.
-In order to do so with something like a Random Forest Classifier (RFC), we will need to perform the following preprocessing:
+In order to do so with something like a Random Forest Classifier (RFC), we will need to perform the following preprocessing steps:

 1. Calculate the modes (categorical) and means (numeric) of all features
 1. Fill all missing values with mode/mean values, since RFC cannot handle missing info
 1. Encode all categorical features into numeric/boolean types (here, one-hot encoded), since RFC cannot handle non-numeric
 1. Train the RFC, specifying the feature set and the target at training

 {{
     jsplot(
         path="static/img/sparsity/reformer_rfc.html",
         img="/img/sparsity/reformer_rfc.png",
-        caption="test"
-    )
+        caption="Reformer and RandomForest (with extensive pre-processing) predicting Churn with respect to data sparsity" )
 }}

-Reformer performs at the same level as a stock model, while
+Reformer attains performance at the same level as as stock models, while
 * Being robust against missing values
 * Supporting all standard data types
 * Retaining the ability to make imputations on all features in the dataset

-# Conclusion
+# Wrapping Up

-Here, we have exhibited the novel flexibility of Reformer to model **the whole dataset** as it is, without additional steps to make the metaphorical square peg fit into the round hole.
+Here, we have exhibited the novel flexibility of Reformer to model **the whole dataset** as it is, without additional steps, even if it's not whole.

-As the sparsity increased in the above example, the data began to resemble a whole different brand of dataset — an unstructured recommender-engine style dataset.
+As the sparsity increased in the above example, the data begins to resemble a different genre of dataset — an unstructured recommender-engine style dataset.
 In an upcoming post, we will show how the same Reformer engine, without any changes in configuration, could be used to model even these kinds of situations with the _MovieLens 100k_ dataset.